Asmitkumar/downloader-chrome-extension/README.md

 ## Description

 This is a Chrome extension that automates certain tasks on specific websites.
-This can be customised to perform tasks on different websites.
+This can be customised to perform tasks on different website(s).

 ## Features